Benchmarking Physics-Informed Time-Series Models for Operational Global Station Weather Forecasting: TSF Benchmarks on WEATHER-5K

 \subsection{Evaluation Metrics}

-\paragraph{Overall performance.} Mean Absolute Error (MAE) and Mean Square Error (MSE) are used to evaluate the overall performance of the GSWF.
+\textbf{Overall performance.} Mean Absolute Error (MAE) and Mean Squared Error (MSE) are used to evaluate overall GSWF performance.
 MAE measures the predictive robustness of an algorithm but is insensitive to outliers, whereas MSE is sensitive to outliers and can amplify errors.

-\paragraph{Extreme performance metric.} In addition to standard metrics MAE and MSE, the precision in predicting extreme weather events, such as unusually high or low temperatures, is crucial in real-world applications.
-Hence, we introduce a specialized metric, the Symmetric Extremal Dependence Index (SEDI).~\cite{han2024cra5,xu2024extremecast}.
-It classifies each prediction in its station location as either extreme or normal weather based on upper quantile thresholds ($90\%, 95\%, 98\%$, and $99.5\%$) or lower quantile thresholds ($10\%, 5\%, 2\%$, and $0.5\%$).
-The calculation of SEDI value can be formulated as:
+\textbf{Metric for extreme values.} In addition to standard metrics such as MAE and MSE, the ability to predict extreme weather events, such as unusually high or low temperatures, is crucial in real-world applications.
+Hence, we introduce a specialized metric, the Symmetric Extremal Dependence Index (SEDI)~\cite{han2024cra5,xu2024extremecast}.
+It classifies each prediction at its station location as either extreme or normal weather based on upper quantile thresholds ($90\%, 95\%, 98\%$, and $99.5\%$) or lower quantile thresholds ($10\%, 5\%, 2\%$, and $0.5\%$).
+The SEDI value is formulated as:

-where $\hat{X}<Q^{p}_{lower}$ and $X<Q^{p}_{lower}$ judge whether the predicted or observed data point belongs to the extreme event or not based on the threshold $Q^{p}_{lower}$, and vice versa for the upper percentiles.
-Here we access both two opposite percentiles for accessing extremely small values (\textit{e.g.,} winter storm) and extremely large values (\textit{e.g.,} heatwave). $\mathrm{SEDI}\in[0,1]$ quantifies the model's ability to correctly identify extreme weather events.
+where $\hat{X}<Q^{p}_{L}$ and $X<Q^{p}_{L}$ indicate whether the predicted or observed data point corresponds to an extreme event under the threshold $Q^{p}_{L}$, and vice versa for the upper percentiles.
+We assess both tails of the distribution to capture extremely low values (\textit{e.g.,} winter storms) and extremely high values (\textit{e.g.,} heatwaves). $\mathrm{SEDI}\in[0,1]$ quantifies the model's ability to correctly identify extreme weather events.
 Higher SEDI indicates better performance in extreme weather prediction.